madlambda/nash/README.md

 ERROR: Variable '$bleh' not set
 ```

-Long commands can be splited in multiple lines:
+Long commands can be split in multiple lines:

 ```sh
 λ> (aws ec2 attach-internet-gateway	--internet-gateway-id $igwid